 Dear visitors, the opening of the special exhibition is only possible if strict hygiene protection measures are observed.
 Please understand that a normal visit to the exhibition, as you are used to, is not possible.
 Nevertheless, we will try to make your stay at the Engels special exhibition as pleasant as possible.
 We would also like to point out that there may be waiting times.

-Location: Kunst Halle Barmen/ Haus der Jugend/ Geschwister-Scholl-Platz 4-6/ 42269 Wuppertal
+Location: Kunsthalle Barmen/ Haus der Jugend, Geschwister-Scholl-Platz 4-6, 42269 Wuppertal

-Take the suspension railway to the stop Werther Brücke.
-Leave the train station on the left side at Höhne and cross to the other side of the street at Springbrunnen/big silver sphere.
+Take the suspension railway to the stop "Werther Brücke".
+Leave the suspension railway station on the left side at Höhne and cross to the other side of the street (fountain/big silver ball).
 Follow the pedestrian zone for about 250 meters.
-On the left-hand is a great square directly to the C&A store.
-You will see a building with columns on your right – You have arrived at Haus der Jugend Barmen.
-The Kunsthalle Barmen ist located in this building.
+On the left-hand side is a large square directly to the C&A store.
+The historical building with columns is the "Haus der Jugend" where the "Kunsthalle Barmen" ist located.

-Take the train to the stop Wuppertal-Barmen.
-After leaving the train lookout for the platform 3; 4.
+Take the train toWuppertal-Barmen.
+After getting off, go to platform 3+4.
 Do not take the main exit!

-From ??? to 20.09.2020
+From 15.05. until 20.09.2020

-Tuesday to Friday: 9.00 am - 5.00 pm, Saturday, Sundays and public holidays: 10.00 am to 6.00 pm, On Mondays we are closed.
+Tuesday, Wednesday: 9.00 am - 5.00 pm, Thursday: 1.00 pm - 7.00 pm, Friday: 9.00 am - 5.00 pm, Saturday, Sundays and public holidays: 10.00 am to 6.00 pm, Monday closed.